kadamandersson/kadamandersson.github.io/index.md

 - **[Mika Persson](https://www.chalmers.se/personer/mikape/)** is working on decentralized control of multi-function sensors.
 It is an industrial PhD position funded by Saab and WASP within the WASP Research Arena in Public Safety (WARA-PS).
 Jointly supervised with [Axel Ringh](https://sites.google.com/view/axelringh/home) and [Ann-Brith Strömberg](https://research.chalmers.se/person/anstr) at Chalmers and [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.
 I have defined the project and am industrial supervisor.

-- **Karl Hammar** will work on joint online system identification and state estimation for stochastic differential equations.
+- **Karl Hammar** is working on joint online system identification and state estimation for stochastic differential equations.
 It is an industrial PhD position funded by Saab and WASP.
 Jointly supervised with [Lennart Svensson](https://www.chalmers.se/personer/pale/) and [Moritz Schauer](https://www.math.chalmers.se/~smoritz/) at Chalmers and [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.
 Benjamin has defined the project and I am industrial supervisor.

 ### Master thesis students supervised 2025 in my proximity